andreasabel/inCode/entry/shifting-the-stars.md

 common tool used in classical mechanics that allows us not only to *fix the mean* over the entire time span, but also *set it to the origin*, so we don't even have to worry about it ever coming up at any point in time.
 This made our symbolic manipulation easy enough to do on a few lines of notebook paper.
+And isn't it cute that we use the *Galilean* transformed, named after someone who is famous for having studied the motion of astronomical bodies?
+Maybe that was a subtle hint from the author of the challenges ;)

 Anyway, I thought this was a fun twist on the typical Advent of Code challenges.
 It's always fun when something that you might think can only be solved by